 Young children get colds quite often because their immune system is still developing.
 However, there are steps you can take to help reduce their number of sick days.
 Environmental influencers of the immunity are:

 Good nutrition is essential to develop and keep the immune system healthy and strong.
 Nutritional deficiencies may be responsible for chronic immune problems as it is easier for bacteria or viruses to take hold when important nutrients are missing.
 Critical nutrients that stimulate a strong immune system include vitamins A, C, E and prebiotics.
+Incorporating foods to boost toddler immunity can be a great way to ensure that your child receives these important nutrients and maintains a strong immune system.

 Growing Up Milk provides the right quality and quantity of nutrients during your child’s intense period of growth: It is fortified with vitamins and minerals (vitamin C, vitamin D, Iron, Iodine and Zinc) to support toddlers’ specific needs.
 It contains a blend of prebiotics to support the immune system as well as prebiotic fibers which help reduce the likelihood of constipation.
 Growing Up Milk also contains LCPs, a type of healthy unsaturated fat essential for brain and visual development.